RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ## Upgrade the Redis Enterprise cluster (REC)

 {{<warning>}}
-Verify you license is valid before upgrading.
+Verify your license is valid before upgrading.
 Invalid licenses will cause the upgrade to fail.

 Use `kubectl get rec` and verify the `LICENSE STATE` is valid on your REC before you start the upgrade process.
 {{</warning>}}